sequence-toolbox/SeQUeNCe/parallel/README.md

 Parallel simulation information is listed under the "Parallel Simulation Pages" heading, and the source files may be found in `../docs/source/parallel`.

 ## Installing
-Installation of SeQUeNCe includes the necessary simulation tools to run parallel simulations.
-On top of this, an installation of an MPI implementation is required.
+Before installing the parallel SeQUeNCe implementation, an installation of an MPI implementation is required (see below).
 Additionally, if the C++ version of the Quantum Manager Server is used (see the Quantum Manager Server section), an installation of CMake and the Eigen library is required.
 These instructions may also be viewed in the documentation on the "Prerequisites & Installation" page, and the source files are available at `../docs/source/parallel/install/prerequisite.md`.